Skip to main content

 Create a check list

 There’s nothing worse than getting to your destination only to realize that you’ve forgotten the tent poles – oops!
-We recommend printing a list and crossing off items as you go, or check out this comprehensive camping list from MEC.
+We recommend making a list and crossing off items as you go, or check out these comprehensive camping lists from MEC.

 • Test any new gear before you leave home.
 Don’t leave it to chance, something as simple as a faulty headlamp could leave you in the dark.

-• Time your travel accordingly to arrive in the daylight.
+• When possible, time your travel accordingly to arrive in the daylight.
 Setting up in unfamiliar terrain at night can be stressful and can increase the risk of avoidable injuries.

-• Bring a basic emergency and/or repair kit; you’ll thank yourself if you find that you need it.
+• Bring a first aid kit and a basic emergency repair kit.
+You’ll thank yourself if you find that you need it.

-Top tip: BCAA Members can get a 20% discount on top of the already discounted F.A.S.T.
+Pro tip: BCAA Members can save 20% on top of the already discounted F.A.S.T.
 Emergency Preparedness Kits.

 Be fire safe